 NeuroProof's functional phenotypic screening services can be used for initial compound screens or as part of secondary screening campaigns to validate results from target-based approaches as an additional choice.

 In Vitro Models for Neurological and Psychological Diseases

-NeuroProof's in vitro disease models cover most areas of CNS diseases, neurodegenerative and neurological diseases such as Alzheimer’s disease, Parkinson’s disease, epilepsy and psychological diseases, schizophrenia and depression, to name a few.
+NeuroProof's in vitro disease models cover most areas of CNS diseases, neurodegenerative and neurological diseases such as Alzheimer’s disease, Parkinson’s disease, epilepsy and psychological and neurobeahvioral diseases, schizophrenia, autism and depression, to name a few.